-Coastal Zone Management: Section 307(c) of the Coastal Zone Management Act of 1972, as amended (16 U.S.C. § 1456(c) et seq.), requires a non-Federal applicant seeking a federal license or permit to conduct any activity occurring in or affecting the coastal zone to obtain a
+Coastal Zone Management: Section 307(c) of the Coastal Zone Management Act of 1972, as amended (16

-Consistency Certification that indicates the activity conforms with the State's coastal zone management program.
+U.S.C. § 1456(c) et seq.), requires a non-Federal applicant seeking a federal license or permit to conduct any activity occurring in or affecting the coastal zone to obtain a Consistency Certification that indicates the activity conforms with the State's coastal zone management program.
 Generally, no federal license or permit will be granted until the appropriate State agency has issued a Consistency Certification or has waived its right to do so.
-Since the project occurs in the coastal zone or may affect coastal zone resources, the applicant is hereby advised to apply for a Consistency Certification from the California Coastal Commission to comply with this requirement.
+As part of the Master Permit (No. 03-0513, dated April 20, 2015) that was authorized by the County of Santa Cruz for the proposed Program, a Coastal Development Permit, per the Santa Cruz County Local Coastal Program (LCP) was included as part of the overall Master Permit issued to the Santa Cruz County RCD for administration of the proposed Program.